afternoon2/gradient/README.md

 It will not result in the css string in the second output object.

 ### Concatenation
 The output object responds to the options object.
 In case of multiple gradients it will be an array of output objects.
-If you want to get multiple css gradient strings or multiple svg gradients ready to go, use `gradient.concat` and pass your output, and the entry name to it.
+If you want to get multiple css gradient strings or multiple svg gradients ready to go, use `concat` method and pass your output and the entry name to it.
 ```javascript
 const multiple = gradientMaker.concat(outputArray, 'css')
 // results in css string